Roh Moo-hyun: Death

 Roh Moo-Hyun was found seriously injured on the morning of 23 May 2009 after apparently jumping from a 45 m cliff known as Bueong'i Bawi (lit.
 Owl's Rock) behind his rural home in his home village of Bongha.
-He sustained serious head injuries and was sent by car to Seyoung hospital nearby at 7:20 am and moved to Busan University Hospital at around 8:15 am (and pronounced dead at around 9:30 am (00:30 GMT).
+He sustained serious head injuries and was sent by car to Seyoung hospital nearby at 7:20 am.
+He was moved to Busan University Hospital around 8:15 am.
+Around 9:30 am (00:30 GMT), he was pronounced dead.
 Police investigators ruled out conspiracy theories surrounding the death of Roh.
 According to police, Roh switched on his computer and typed a hastily worded suicide note.

 The police report stated that the suicide note apologized for making "too many people suffer" and requested that his body be cremated.

-The 8th president, Kim Dae-jung, stated that "President Roh Moo-hyun loved Koreans more than any other presidents [...]
-During the unfair investigation, he suffered from all sorts of humiliation, chagrin, deception, and defamation, which left him no option but to commit suicide before his countryman to show his innocence."
+The 8th president, Kim Dae-jung, stated that "President Roh Moo-hyun loved Koreans more than any other president.
+During the unfair investigation, he suffered from humiliation, chagrin, deception, and defamation, which left him no option but to commit suicide before his countryman to show his innocence."
 The 10th president, Lee Myung-bak, stated that "the news was truly unbelievable and deeply saddening."
 Justice Minister Kim Kyung-han said the corruption case against him would be formally closed.
 However, he did not say whether the former president's family would continue to be investigated.